minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   - *plot* distribution of campaign contributions - who gets contributions, over time more congress people get some?

-// == Legislation
-// p.149 in @Stratmann_2005
-// - 1994 transparency act
-// - Bipartisan Campaign Reform Act of 2003
-// - State regulations - contribution limits,

-// == campaign contributions & elections -> less important for analysis
-// - coate, if special interest contribution, less voters, more contribution (voters suspicious of favor trading) @Stratmann_2005
-// - Asymmetry in effectiveness of spending, endogeneity and OVB
-// - difficult to find causal effect between contributions and vote shares @Stratmann_2005 p.137-138
-// - also, sometimes more campaign contributions because of tighter race, so negative correlation vote share and contribution (OVB - competition, bipartisan factors) @Stratmann_2005 p.138
-// - bias stronger in house, than senate, p.138
-// - spending not accurate representation for campaigning, diff.
-Montana and LA.

 == Campaign Contributions
+- especially in campaign contributions, increase... ?
+- why do candidates need contribution?
+  - election every 2 years in house of representatives
+  - need contributions to fund campaigns, to run for election. this money is spent on advertisments and rallies, handouts, etc. @Weschle_2022c p.24
 - why is there campaign contribution, what does it achieve? -> better election
   @Stratmann_2005 @Weschle_2022c p.24
-- but no correlation between campaign spending and vote shares, @Weschle_2022c p.24, (also other authors who state this)
+- but no clear correlation between campaign spending and vote shares which candidates receive, in the US, @Weschle_2022c p.24, (also other authors who state this) - there is endogeneity - depends on a host of factors, ie.e. closeness/competition in race, contribution limits in some states, strategic spending @Denzau-Munger-1986, @Weschle_2022c p.25
-- stratmann says - correlation due to the support of similar interests, so we have simultaneous equation bias - p.1 @stratmann-2002
-- but just saying that money doenst influence vote outcomes would be shortsighted, need to include other factors:
-  - strategic spending, closeness of race, spending limits, etc. @Weschle_2022c p.25
+== Correlation Contributions & Votes in Corporate Interests
+- in general, consensus that there is no link between PAC contributions and votes in that PACs favor @Selling2023 p.1 @fellowes-wolf2004 p.315, @fiorina1999new p.216
+Depends on:
+// Institution related
-  - industry specific results, specific legilastion, p.27.28 @Weschle_2022c
+- industry specific results, specific legislation, p.27.28 @Weschle_2022c
 - after all, there is good evidence that more campaign spending affects politicians and policy @Weschle_2022c p.26 (just have to consider more factors, different approaches?)
 - Economic Literature states that the campaign contributions received depend on:
   @stratmann-1995 p.128
   - interest of the voter base (constituency) -> SOURCE
-    - PAC contributions depend on the incumbency status of legislators
+  - PAC contributions depend on the incumbency status of legislators, since there is a "tendency of companies to direct their contributions to incumbents"
+    @Selling2023 @fouirnaies2014financial
   - expected closeness of outcomes
+- correlation isnt enough, other factors influence, campaign contributions endogenously determined by a multitude of factors. @bronars-lott-1997 p.318
+// Reason for Contribution
 - 2 motives on what campaign donors receive in return, influence , i.e. change mind, or support those cands. that have yours @Weschle_2022c pp.26-28 - small scale contributors do follow both methods.
-- correlation isnt enough, other factors influence, campaign contributions endogenously determined by a multitude of factors. @bronars-lott-1997 p.318
 - 3 types of candidates receiving contribution, also what is the goal of the contributor - access to the candidate, influence elections, most likely to win
   @Stratmann_2005 p.146

+To summarise... many different specifications needed, no clear consensus
+- part of the reason there is no academic consensus is because of the nature of the studies, cross-sectionality design, where correlation between contributions and votes (aka that money buys votes) is given due to the support of similar interests, so we have simultaneousequation bias - p.1 @stratmann-2002
+  @burris2001two
+- Important is to understand, from which side the causation runs...
+  @stratmann-2002 p.1

 == Causal Effect of Campaign Contributions on Representatives' Voting Decisions.
 *Main question*: Do incumbents cater to wishes of special interest groups, bec.